sunmale/wx_php/README.md

-use php developer we api.
+use php developer wx api.